junior-revenge/Data-Structure/w04_trees_and_graphs/Emma.md

 1. Detph-first search
 2. breadth-first search

 ## Review.
-I understand the concept of trees and graphs, but applying them to actual problem is difficulㅅ.
+I understand the concept of trees and graphs, but applying them to actual problem is difficult.What I found especially challenging was implementing depth-first search using recursion.
+Starting from the root, the recursive calls allowed me to go deeper into the left subtree first.
+When I reached a leaf node with no more children to visit, the function returned and moved back up one level.
+Since this is done through recursion, the previous function calls were still on the call stack, allowing the algorithm to backtrack and visit the right sibling nodes.
+In this way, depth-first search was accomplished.

+## Compelxity  Analysis
+Time Compelxity  : O(N)
+Space Compelxity : Although the recursive approach uses additional space due to the call stack — specifically O(log N) space in the case of a balanced tree — the algorithm still needs to return O(N) data.
+Since the returned result contains all the nodes in the tree, it naturally takes up O(N) space.
+In terms of Big O notation, we focus only on the dominant term, so the overall space complexity is considered O(N).

+## Summary
-## Tree
+### Tree
 A tree is a data structure composed of nodes.
 - Each tree has a root node -> Actually a root node isn't necessary in graph theory, but it's usually how we use trees in programming.
 - Root node has zero or more child nodes.
 Each child node has zero or more child nodes, and so on
 - The tree cannot contain cytcles.
 The nodes may or may not be in a particular order, they could ahve any data type as values, and they may or may not have links back to their parent nodes.

-## Graphs
+### Graphs
 A tree is actually a type of graph, but not all graphs are trees.
 Simply put, a tree is a connected graphs without cycles.
 **A graph is simply a collection of nodes with edges between (some of) them**
 - graphs can be either directed (like the following graph) or undirected.
 While directed edges are like a one-way street, undirected edges are like a two-way street.